tmorr-12/Manifest-Generator/README.md

 ## Output

 A `.csv` manifest is written to `--outdir` with the filename specified by `--name`.
-A timestamped log file is also written to the same directory.

 ```
 output/
-├── manifest.csv
-└── 2025-01-01_12-00-00.log
+└── manifest.csv
 ```